mantidproject/mantid/docs/source/techniques/ISISPowder-SampleDetails-v1.rst

 - :ref:`height_sampleDetails_isis-powder-diffraction-ref` - Cylinder height
 - :ref:`radius_sampleDetails_isis-powder-diffraction-ref` - Cylinder radius
-- :ref:`center_sampleDetails_isis-powder-diffraction-ref` - List of x, y, z
-  positions of the cylinder

 To create a slab SampleDetails object the following parameters of the sample geometry are required: